Grading and Academic Standards

 You can graduate with an "I" grade on your record if the course is not necessary for you to graduate.
 Remember that no grade may be changed once graduation has been posted.

 Report Delayed (RD)

-You will be assigned this administrative grade for a course if the instructor notifies Planning, Enrollment Management, and Student Affairs that grade reports have been delayed by circumstances beyond his or her control.
+You will be assigned this administrative grade for a course if the instructor notifies the Office of the Registrar that grade reports have been delayed by circumstances beyond his or her control.
 An example is the illness of the instructor at the end of the quarter.
 Your instructor will replace the "RD" grade with an academic grade as soon as possible.
 If the instructor fails to replace it with an academic grade by the end of the following term, the grade "RD" will be converted to a "WU" or an "NC" depending on your grading pattern.

 This administrative grade indicates you were permitted to withdraw from a course after the end of the Drop period with the approval of the instructor and appropriate campus officials.
 This grade does not reflect the quality of your performance and is not used in calculating your grade point average.
 Your instructor is urged to provide you with a mechanism to evaluate your progress in the course during the first two weeks so that you can make an informed decision regarding your continued enrollment before the beginning of the withdrawal period.

 Withdrawal after the seventh week is normally not permitted.
 If you have attended the class, done the work, and have a valid reason for failing to complete the course, your instructor should normally assign the "I," Incomplete (Authorized) grade.

 Withdrawal from a class after the seventh week requires verification of the reason by an impartial third party, written on letterhead stationery, and approval by the instructor, the department chair and university registrar.
 The requirements for withdrawal from the university from the third through the seventh weeks must also be fulfilled.